 Knowing there were options to treat Cushing's disease was uplifting.
 I had confidence in the team and a lot of optimism and positivity.

 Pituitary surgery, or TSS, is the recommended first choice in treating Cushing's disease.
 But in some cases, you may not be able to have surgery.
-Or perhaps you choose not to have surgery.
 It's possible that medications may be able to help lower your cortisol levels.
 The decision about the best treatment for you should be made with your doctor.

 Sometimes surgery may not have been successful, and your symptoms don't improve.
 Or maybe your symptoms returned after a period of time following surgery.
 Medications may be able to help lower cortisol in these instances as well.